 Legal spacing and correct fonts helps ANPR camera readability.
 Digits are commonly rearranged to look more like a name but doing this is illegal.

-Motorists can display the Euro symbol and GB national identifier on a number plate if they wish.
-Any regional flag can also be displayed on the left-hand side of the number plate, along with its identifying name or letters.
+Motorists can display a regional flag or green flash (zero-emission vehicles only) on the left-hand side of the number plate, along with its identifying name or letters.

 The letters you can choose from are: